 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

-Toronto is home to some of the country’s most expensive property, with prices some 127% higher than they were just 10 years ago.
+Toronto is home to some of the country’s most expensive property, with prices much higher than they were just 10 years ago.
 This has not only priced many new buyers out of the market, but it also means that those who have owned their own home for some time have large amounts of equity locked in.

 For this latter group, there are various ways to access cash tied up in property, without the hassle of selling, and one of these is via a reverse mortgage.
 Let’s learn about how reverse mortgages work in the Toronto market.
+You can also apply for a reverse mortgage right here, with the help of Smarter Loans.

 A reverse mortgage is a form of loan that in effect ‘releases’ the equity you have built up in your home.
 As with normal mortgages, the loan is secured against the property in question, but that’s where the similarities end.